kouprlabs/voltaserve/DEVELOPMENT.md

 sudo systemctl stop firewalld
 ```

-## 5) Developing
+## Start Microservices Development

-You can clone the [repository](https://github.com/kouprlabs/voltaserve) in your home directory, and run the services from there.
+You can clone the [repository](https://github.com/kouprlabs/voltaserve) in your home directory, and run the microservices from there.
 One option could be to use Visual Studio Code's remote development feature as described [here](https://code.visualstudio.com/docs/remote/remote-overview) to connect to your development environment VM from your host OS.

 You can read about how to run each microservice in development mode here: